scranfor/scanner/README.md

 `touch empty-file`

-`./scanner.sh -a empty-file.txt -o nmap-mac-prefixes -X empty-file.txt -r '192.168.{0..255}.{0..255}' | tee scan-output.txt`
+` ./scanner.sh -a empty-file -w empty-file -e fake@email.tld -o nmap-mac-prefixes -X empty-file -r '172.16.0.{0..255}' | tee scan-output.txt`

 This will scan the 65k IP addresses of 192.168.0.0/16.
 It will take roughly 22 minutes, and will generate roughly 11MB of network traffic.
+Discovered devices will be printed to the screen and logged in scan-output.txt.
+Because on most networks 192.168.0.0/16 will be mostly vacant, expect very long stretches of time where nothing is being printed.

 # Description of options